gbo999/Computer-Vision-for-Aquaculture-Monitoring-Robot/README.md

 ![Exuviae Measurement Results](fifty_one%20and%20analysis/measurements/exuviae/images/Screenshot_mes_result.png)

-*Measurement results and analysis for exuviae samples*
+*Measurement results and analysis for exuviae sample, showing the pred length of the prawn (187mm) the grount truth is 180*

 ### Key Analysis Capabilities